Surrogate models for diffusion on graphs via sparse polynomials: Numerical experiments

 In Section \ref{subsec:synthetic_graphs} we first present our experiments on synthetic random graphs, more specifically, generated using the SBM, in order to produce graphs with a community structure.
-Then, in Section \ref{subsec:twitter} we replicate some of the same experiments on a real-world graph-structured dataset from Twitter.
+We then increase the complexity of the case study by focusing on a time-and-edge-dependent diffusion problem in Section \ref{subsec:time-dep_exp}.
+In Section \ref{subsec:real-life} we replicate some of the same experiments of Section \ref{subsec:synthetic_graphs} on real-world graph-structured datasets from Twitter and Facebook.
+Finally, in Section \ref{subsec:comp_cost} we carry out a computational cost analysis of the proposed surrogates compared to full-order simulations.
 We implement the proposed method in Python using the \texttt{NetworkX} library for graph generation and manipulation \cite{hagberg2008exploring}, the \texttt{NumPy} library for matrix operations to solve the diffusion equation, and the \texttt{equadratures} \cite{equad} and \texttt{SciPy} libraries for the polynomial approximation.
 The Python code is available at \url{https://github.com/k-yoan/surrogate_graph_diffusion}.

 The setup for the diffusion process will be consistent throughout all experiments: given a diffusion parameter $\boldsymbol{y}\in\mathcal{U}$, we compute the solution $u_v(T)\in \R$ to the edge-dependent diffusion problem \eqref{eq:goal} where the node $v=2$ and for time $T=1$.
 To obtain the coefficients of the polynomial approximation, we use least-squares and (weighted) QCBP.